Gptsant8877/apnasujitdemo/README.md

 # apnasujitdemo
-this is my first friend demo when i am learning code
+this is my first friend demo when i am start learning code in the institute new things is i am also learn here manual and automation related things